|

 - Simulation models

-4-hour written open-book examination
+Four-hour written open-book

 |